garylirocks/quickrefs/azure.markdown

 - Log files such as diagnostics, metrics and crash dumps.
 - Shared data between on-premises applications and Azure VMs to allow migration.

+### Organization

+- Account
+  - Can have unlimited containers
+  - Usually created by an admin
+- Containers
+  - Can contain unlimited blobs
+  - Can be seen as a security boundary for blobs, you can set an individual container as public.
+  - Usually created in an app as needed (calling `CreateIfNotExistsAsync` on a `CloudBlobContainer` is the best way to create a container when your application starts or when it first tries to use it)
+- Virtual directories: technically containers are "flat", there is no folders.
+But if you give blobs hierarchical names looking like file paths, the API's listing operation can filter results to specific prefixes.

 ### Security

 Security features:

 - Encryption at rest

-  All data is automatically encrypted by Storage Service Encryption (SSE) with a 256-bit AES cipher.
+  - All data is automatically encrypted by Storage Service Encryption (SSE) with a 256-bit AES cipher.
 This can't be disabled.

-  For VMs, Azure let's you encrypt virtual hard disks(VHDs) by using Azure Disk Encryption (BitLocker for Windows images, dm-crypt for Linux)
+  - For VMs, Azure let's you encrypt virtual hard disks(VHDs) by using Azure Disk Encryption (BitLocker for Windows images, `dm-crypt` for Linux)

-  Azure Key Vault stores the keys automatically.
+  - Azure Key Vault stores the keys automatically.

 - Encryption at tansit